 How to Roast Garlic in the Oven

-Peel and remove almost all of the papery skin from the head(s) of garlic you will be roasting.
+Peel and remove almost all of the papery skin from the head(s) of the raw garlic cloves you will be roasting.
 Stop just before you get to the last layer.
-You want to keep the skin that is tightly adhered to the garlic cloves.
+You want to keep the skin that is tightly adhered to the garlic cloves intact.

-Cut off ½-inch from the tip of the head of garlic.
+Cut off ½-inch from the tip of the head of garlic with a sharp knife.
 If you do not see all of the garlic cloves simply trim around the other cloves so they are all exposed.

 Add Some Oil

-Rub in some oil and sprinkle the cloves with a bit of salt.
-Salt is optional, but it helps to bring out the natural flavor of the roasted garlic.
+Rub in a little bit of olive oil and sprinkle the top of the cloves with a pinch of salt.
+The salt is optional, but it helps to bring out the natural flavor of the roasted garlic.

-Wrap up the prepared heads of garlic in foil or place them in a loaf pan that is covered with aluminum foil.
+Wrap up the prepared heads of garlic in foil.
 A piece of parchment paper can be added between the foil and the garlic if you’re concerned about the foil contacting your food.

 Roast in Oven

-This will largely depend on how large or small the heads of garlic are.
+The amount of time in the oven will largely depend on how large or small the heads of garlic are.
 Check on them at about 40-45 minutes to ensure they do not burn.
+They should be golden brown.

 Remove the Cloves

-Wait until the garlic has cooled until it is safe to the touch to remove the cloves.
+Wait until the garlic has cooled and it is safe to the touch to remove the cloves.

 The easiest way to do this is to place a small spoon around the rim of each garlic clove, twist it around to loosen up the skin, and then push down to pop out the garlic clove.

 Expert Tip: If you do not want to heat up your oven, you can also roast garlic in a skillet by following these instructions.
-Fair warning: they will not get nearly as soft and tender as roasting them in the oven will produce!
+Fair warning: they will not get nearly as soft and tender as they would if roasting them in the oven!

 Meal Prep and Storage

-- To Prep-Ahead: Roast up garlic to have on hand for recipes for the week.
+- To Prep-Ahead: You can easily roast up garlic to have on hand for recipes for the week.

 - To Store: Keep in an airtight container in the refrigerator for up to 3-4 days, or up to a week if stored in olive oil.

 - To Freeze: Place the roasted cloves in a single layer on a baking sheet in the freezer.
-Once frozen, transfer to a freezer-safe airtight container for up to 3 months.
+Once frozen, transfer to a freezer-safe bag or airtight container for up to 3 months.

 - To Reheat: Warm in the microwave, or simply add to your recipes as you are cooking.